dzenbot/DZNEmptyDataSet/README.md

 [![Pod Version](http://img.shields.io/cocoapods/v/DZNEmptyDataSet.svg)](http://cocoadocs.org/docsets/DZNEmptyDataSet/)
 [![License](http://img.shields.io/badge/license-MIT-blue.svg)](http://opensource.org/licenses/MIT)

-If you are using DZNEmptyDataSet in your application, [please take a screenshot of your empty dataset render and submit it here](https://github.com/dzenbot/DZNEmptyDataSet/issues/4).
+### Projects using this library

+[Add your project to the list here](https://github.com/dzenbot/DZNEmptyDataSet/wiki/Projects-using-DZNEmptyDataSet) and provide a (320px wide) render of the result.

+### The Empty DataSet Pattern
+Most applications show lists of content (datasets), which many turn out to be empty at one point, specially for new users with blank accounts.
+Empty screens create confusion by not being clear about what's going on, if there is an error/bug or if the user is supposed to do something within your app to be able to consume the content.

 ![Screenshots_Row1](https://raw.githubusercontent.com/dzenbot/UITableView-DataSet/master/Examples/Applications/Screenshots/Screenshots_row1.png)
 ![Screenshots_Row2](https://raw.githubusercontent.com/dzenbot/UITableView-DataSet/master/Examples/Applications/Screenshots/Screenshots_row2.png)
 (These are real life examples, available in the 'Applications' sample project)

-### The Empty DataSet Pattern
-Most applications show lists of content (datasets), which many turn out to be empty at one point, specially for new users with blank accounts.
-Empty screens create confusion by not being clear about what's going on, if there is an error/bug or if the user is supposed to do something within your app to be able to consume the content.

 **Empty Datasets** are helpful for:
 * Avoiding white-screens and communicating to your users why the screen is empty.